Organisations listed as terrorist organisations under Australia's Criminal Code

-In Australia, listed terrorist organisations are organisations that have been designated by the Australian government as terrorist organisations.
-A list of terrorist organisations was first created under the Security Legislation Amendment (Terrorism) Act 2002, as part of the United States–led "War on Terror".
+In Australia, listed terrorist organisations are organisations that have been designated by the Australian Government as terrorist organisations under the country's Criminal Code.
+A list of terrorist organisations was first created under the Security Legislation Amendment (Terrorism) Act 2002, as part of the United States–led "war on terror".
 Most of the organisations on the list have never targeted Australia.

 History

 The Security Legislation Amendment (Terrorism) Act 2002 was passed by the Australian Parliament and inserted a range of terrorist organisation offences into the Criminal Code Act 1995 (Cth).
 For example, the Act made it an offence to provide support to a terrorist organisation.

 The paramilitary wing of Hamas, the Izz al-Din al-Qassam Brigades, was formerly listed as a terrorist organisation from 5 November 2003 until 2022.
-In July 2014, it was reported that the entirety of Hamas was being listed by the Abbott government; however, it never appeared on the list, and Izz al-Din al-Qassam Brigades was re-listed in 2015, 2018 and 2021.
+In July 2014, it was reported that the entirety of Hamas was being listed by the Abbott government; however, it did not appear on the list, and Izz al-Din al-Qassam Brigades was re-listed in 2015, 2018 and 2021.
 Hamas was listed in March 2022, replacing Izz al-Din al-Qassam Brigades.

 Most of the listed organisations are Islamic.
-In 2021, the Australian government listed for the first time two far-right neo-Nazi organisations, Sonnenkrieg Division and The Base, followed by the National Socialist Order in 2022.
+In 2021, the Australian Government listed for the first time two far-right neo-Nazi organisations, Sonnenkrieg Division and The Base, followed by the National Socialist Order in 2022.

 In addition to The Base, the entirety of Hezbollah was added on 24 November 2021.

-The Islamic Revolutionary Guard Corps will be listed in 2025 after it was revealed Iran was responsible for terrorist attacks in Australia.
+In 2025, the Australian Government announced that the Islamic Revolutionary Guard Corps (IRGC) would be listed after it was revealed Iran was responsible for at least two antisemitic attacks in Australia.
+On 27 November, the government listed the IRGC under a new category as a "state sponsor of terrorism" with the Criminal Code Amendment (State Sponsors of Terrorism) Act 2025.
+Restrictions on state sponsors of terrorism and the processes for listing are similar to those of terrorist organisations.